paulieguk/LDW-JUL22/Content/Instructions-003.md

 >[!KNOWLEDGE] With the lab now loaded notice that you was automatically logged into the AWS Console.
 Select **VPC** from the dashboard, notive the *retry* messages everywhere.
 From the search box enter **EC2** and go to the EC2 dashboard, notice the *API Error*.
 This is all because AWS works on the default security principle of Deny all so without applying a security template access to everything has been blocked.

+- End the Lab and make sure you close both Windows just leaving the original **LDW-Jul22-001: 001 LDW - AWS Cloud** lab running and continue.

 Ensure **User1-** is listed with the Role **Contributor**